kuzzleio/kuzzle/doc/2/plugins/plugin-context/accessors/sdk/index.md

 When you receive a notification, only one node will execute the associated callback.

 ::: info
-  You can use the `cluster` option if you want your callback function to be executed on each nodes.
+  You can use the `replicate` option if you want your callback function to be executed on each nodes.
 :::

-#### cluster: false (default)
+#### replicate: false (default)

-With `cluster: false`, the callback function will be executed only on the node receiving a request who triggers a notification. (only one execution)
+With `replicate: false`, the callback function will be executed only on the node receiving a request who triggers a notification. (only one execution)

 ::: info
 This behavior is suitable for most usage like sending emails, write in the database, call an external API, etc.
 :::

-#### cluster: true
+#### replicate: true

-With `cluster: true`, the callback function will be executed one each node of the cluster. (n executions)
+With `replicate: true`, the callback function will be executed one each node of the cluster. (n executions)

 ::: info
 This behavior is suitable for synchronizing RAM cache amongst cluster nodes for example.